Afton office manager fired; retains treasurer position

 Members of the community asked that Collins and Speer step down from their elected positions saying they had no trust in them.
 Speer was questioned about the unauthorized use of the town’s credit card saying it was a mistake.

-All of this comes on the heals of an investigation by the Oklahoma State Bureau of Investigation a few days before the Christas holiday.
+All of this comes on the heels of an investigation by the Oklahoma State Bureau of Investigation a few days before the Christmas holiday.
 City offices were shut down on Dec.
 21 and are set to reopen tomorrow.

 Nelson was also questioned whether the OSBI served a search warrant at his business.
 Nelson said no items were seized.